Johann-Heinrich Eckhardt

-Johann-Heinrich Eckhardt (3 December 1896 – 15 May 1945) was a German general in the Wehrmacht during World War II.
+Johann-Heinrich Eckhardt (3 December 1896 – 15 May 1945) was born in Melsungen in Prussia in 1896 and entered the Imperial German Army on the outbreak of World War I. He was wounded, attended officer training courses and fought as a junior officer on both the western and eastern fronts.
+By the end of the war, he had been awarded the Iron Cross, 1st and 2nd class, the House Order of Hohenzollern and the Hanseatic Cross of Hamburg.
+He remained in the peacetime Reichswehr and served as a German general in the Wehrmacht during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves of Nazi Germany.
 Eckhardt surrendered to the American troops on 8 May 1945 and died in custody on 15 May 1945.